 How to tackle exam stress and emerge still smiling…

-Take regular breaks.
 It’s not all work, work, work you know.
 You won’t take anything in if you’re tired, so every hour or so – take a five to ten minute break from revision.
+Go climb a tree in the garden, or run up and down the stairs.
 Eat something energy giving and nutritious, like a banana.
 Then get straight back to work…my orders.